 And, thank goodness, theirs is the one part of Brigadoon that functions: it starts off wobbly with Charisse's lame yearning number, "Waiting For My Dearie," and the romance is so featurelessly elemental it's hard to get much of a handle on it; but the basic theme of reconnection with a simpler life gives it enough power to get by, and Kelly and Charisse are far better than this crappy, rushed, and detail-free relationship deserves.
 (Part of its crappiness is structural: the epilogue, which concerns Tommy's career and fiancée back in America, does tremendous work in explaining what was so soul-curdlingly repulsive about his life before Fiona—the snippets of vapid upper-middle-class NYC captured at a claustrophobic bar make for Minnelli's best direction of the whole film—though it's a necessary criticism that this arrives roughly 100 minutes too late to be especially useful.)
 Still, Kelly and Charisse overcome their weak characters in their sweet, sensitive ballet in the countryside, "Heather on the Hill," which showcases the two great things that Brigadoon has going for it: first, the headliners' dancing (duh); and, maybe even more importantly, Cedric Gibbons and company's production design.
 It's eye-rolling to read that Kelly and Minnelli wanted to burn even more of MGM's money by shooting on location in the Highlands, and backlot shooting was a fallback they undertook with the greatest reluctance, because the single most salient good quality of Brigadoon is the constancy of its enormous, just-this-side-of-impressionistic painted backdrops of rolling green hills, blooming purple fields, and majestic soaring mountains under a steely-gray sky (supplemented by miniatures in the midground, which may be the most crucial aspect of it).
 Altogether, these sets (well, the countryside sets—the human-built structures are entirely unremarkable) impose upon the film one of the most superlative storybook aesthetics I've ever seen in live-action, and Brigadoon, after all, is a fairy tale, albeit one flabbed up with much extraneous padding.

 I said it's not the genuinely terrible version of itself, but it is annoyingly easy to see how it could be better: the central story—does Tommy leave, or does he abandon everything for true love? does Fiona want him to do that?—is almost overloaded with potential drama.
 That it taps into only the shallowest pools of emotion throughout its largely-wasted 108 minutes speaks volumes against it, even before it breaks its own rules for a cheap ending that left me even more sourpussed than I already was.
-Maybe the stage Brigadoon provides this story some sense of integrity; the screen Brigadoon lacks that quality above all.
+Maybe the stage Brigadoon provides this story some sense of integrity; but the screen Brigadoon lacks that quality above all.